-Application has been made to Euronext Dublin for the Notes to be admitted to the Official List and to trading on the GEM of Euronext Dublin.
+Listing Application has been made to Euronext Dublin for the Notes to be admitted to the Official List and to trading on the GEM of Euronext Dublin.
 The GEM is not a regulated market for the purposes of MiFID II.

-The Notes have been assigned a rating of BBB+ by Fitch.
+Ratings The Notes are expected to be assigned a rating of BBB+ by Fitch.